shodan8192/sophgo-sg200x-debian/README.md

 - TPU Drivers
 - Any of the Video Encoding Drivers

-(this is mainly due to compatibility reasons with the glibc version in debian and musl version used in the vendor images)
+The extra drivers are build on a separate package called cvitek-osdrv-(board), they will be installed to /mnt/system/ko

+The libs and samples are build on a separate package called cvitek-middleware-(board), they will be installed to /mnt/system/usr

-The images, by default, do not allocate any memory for the ION heap, as they are unused in this image, so you get the full memory of each device
+The images, by default, allocate minimum amount of memory for the ION heap to use vi/venc, so you get more memory for the OS

 ### Ardunio/Freertos Support
-The images also include the remoteproc and mailbox drivers so you can load up ardunio/freertos images on the small C906 core.
+Support is disabled on my images because the small C906 core is used by ISP.

 ### Additional Packages
-This image also adds the debian repository for https://github.com/Fishwaldo/sophgo-sg200x-packages so you can install additional repositories.
-The debian repository is hosted at https://sophgo.my-ho.st:8443/ which pulls down the compiled debian packages from the above github repository occasionally.
+This image also adds the debian repository for board-related packages so you can install additional repositories.
+The debian repository is hosted at https://scpcom.github.io/deb which pulls down the compiled debian packages from the above github repository occasionally.

 ## Building the Image
 To build a stock image with no modifications:
 ```
-podman run --privileged -it --rm -v ./configs/:/configs -v ./image:/output ghcr.io/fishwaldo/sophgo-sg200x-debian:master make BOARD=licheervnano image
+podman run --privileged -it --rm -v ./configs/:/configs -v ./image:/output ghcr.io/scpcom/sophgo-sg200x-debian:master make BOARD=licheervnano image
 ```

 Replace the licheervnano with the board you want to build for: